withcenter/fireflow/README.md

 # Supabase

+- We support the supabase for the text search and the complicated conditional filterings.
+  - User profile, post, comment, chat title will be automatically saved into supabase the option is enabled.
+  - Only public data should be saved in the supabase.

 - To enable supabase, follow [the Supabase document in the offical site](https://docs.flutterflow.io/data-and-backend/supabase).

 - Add `supabase: true` on `AppService`.